Family and maternity leave: How to stay in the game

 Most people think that pregnant/maternity leave employees are “protected,” but they’re not entirely and can definitely be subject to layoffs.
 What this means is that even though an employer is unable to fire them on the grounds that they’re pregnant or taking maternity leave, they could be subject to layoffs in the event that a broader action is being taken to eliminate costs more broadly for a firm.
 While this is rare, it can and has happened to women we know, but they survived it and you will too.

 Should you find yourself in this quagmire, we recommend exploring our guides around Finding a Job.
 You’ll get it back if you dig in with the same grit and determination that got you to this point.
-Also, consider exploring the Women@Work Mentor Marketplace to find one or more women who can spend an Office Hour with you, helping to organize your get-your-career-back-on-track effort and provide advice on various career paths, dusting off your resume, and even more strategic life decisions related to balancing and even optimizing work and family.
+Also, consider exploring the Women at Work Mentor Marketplace to find one or more women who can spend an Office Hour with you, helping to organize your get-your-career-back-on-track effort and provide advice on various career paths, dusting off your resume, and even more strategic life decisions related to balancing and even optimizing work and family.

 What is parental leave?
 Who is eligible?